-- Kelp Forest: Go left from the entry area to see a microcosm of the Monterey Bay, filled with local fishes and swaying kelp.
+- Kelp Forest: A microcosm of the Monterey Bay, filled with local fishes and swaying kelp.

-- Touch Pools: Go right to the Touch Pools, where you'll get a chance to pet a bat ray, touch a starfish and find out how prickly a sea urchin can be.
+- Touch Pools: At the Touch Pools near Sandy Shore, you'll get a chance to pet a bat ray, touch a starfish and find out how prickly a sea urchin can be.

 - Sea Otters: You might call them the aquarium's poster child, and they're just as cute as you imagined.
 View them swimming underwater or go upstairs to see them on land.

-- Drifters Gallery: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies to see a fascinating bunch of jellyfish and other drifting sea creatures.
+- Jellies Experience: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies to see a fascinating bunch of jellyfish and other drifting sea creatures.

-- Outer Bay: Get a look at the million-gallon tank full of mid-ocean fish, sharks and other creatures.
+- Open Sea: Get a look at the million-gallon tank full of mid-ocean fish, sharks and other creatures.